 - Neither of us had jobs in California — Nate would continue to fly back to the East Coast (poor chap) and I would… figure it out.

-Fast forward to 2016 and we’re happily settled in, loving life in our beautiful home and making great new friends.
-This is also when I decide to expand my business online — hello jenniferdenewellness.com!
+Fast forward to 2016, and we’re happily settled in, loving life in our beautiful home and making great new friends.
+So, as busy-brained women tend to do, I decided to add something else to my plate by expanding my business online, right here at jenniferdenewellness.com!

 And that’s where overwhelm kicked in.